michael-lehn/ulm-generator/README.md

 # ulm-generator

-Generator for a ULM (Ulm Lecture Machine) virtual machine.
+A generator for a ULM (Ulm Lecture Machine) virtual machine.

-From a description of an ISA (Instruction Set Architecture), it generates:
+From a description of an ISA (Instruction Set Architecture), it generates the following tools using `make`:

-- the ULM (executable name `ulm`)
+- a virtual machine for your ISA: executable named `ulm`
-- a debugger for the ULM with a text user interface (executable name `udb-tui`)
+- a debugger with a text user interface: executable named `udb-tui`
-- an assembler for the ULM (executable name `ulmas`)
+- an assembler for the ULM: executable named `ulmas`

-See `0_ulm_variants/ulm/isa.txt` for a fully-featured example and `0_ulm_variants/ex/isa.txt` for a starting point example.
-After running `make` in `1_ulm_build/ex/`, you will find all the tools generated for this variant, i.e., `ulm`, `udb-tui`, `ulmas`.
-After running `make refman`, you will also find `refman.pdf` documenting the instruction set.
+Additionally, it can generate documentation for the ISA (using `make refman`):
+- File name: `refman.pdf`

-You can define several ISAs, and for each ISA, the above tools are generated.
+You can define multiple ISAs, and for each ISA, the above tools are generated.
 For each ISA variant, all the tools are generated in `1_ulm_build/NAME_OF_VARIANT/`.

+See `0_ulm_variants/ulm/isa.txt` for a fully-featured example and `0_ulm_variants/my_isa/isa.txt` for a starting point example.
+After running `make`, you will find all the tools generated from `0_ulm_variants/ulm/isa.txt` in `1_ulm_build/ulm/`, and the tools generated from `0_ulm_variants/my_isa/isa.txt` in `1_ulm_build/my_isa/`.

+After running `make refman`, you will also have `1_ulm_build/ulm/refman.pdf` generated from `0_ulm_variants/ulm/isa.txt` and `1_ulm_build/my_isa/refman.pdf` generated from `0_ulm_variants/my_isa/isa.txt`.

 # Requirements

-The debugger requires an installation of the great `finalcut` library: https://github.com/gansm/finalcut.
-Modify `config/finalcut` so that it contains the correct include and library path for `finalcut`.
+The debugger requires an installation of the excellent `finalcut` library: https://github.com/gansm/finalcut.
+Modify `config/finalcut` to contain the correct include and library path for `finalcut`.

 # Compile

-A simple `make` should do.
-However, if `finalcut` is not installed or `config/finalcut` is not correct, the debugger module will be ignored.
+A simple `make` should suffice.
+However, if `finalcut` is not installed or `config/finalcut` is incorrect, the debugger module will be ignored.

 # Examples